-Originally 88 Pine Street NYC; Marlborough Gallery, New York, NY;
+Originally 88 Pine Street NYC; Marlborough Gallery, NY;

 Seibu Museum, Tokyo, Japan; Burlington Mills, 54th Street

-& 6th Ave., New York, NY; Whitney Museum, New York, NY; Brooklyn Museum, Brooklyn NY; Grand Central Station, NY; Burlington House, NY; partially traveled with retrospective of Grooms’ work; traveled in Japan
+& 6th Ave., NY; Whitney Museum, NY; Brooklyn Museum; Grand Central Station, NY; Burlington House, NY; partially traveled with retrospective of Grooms’ work; traveled in Japan

 Partial collection from original installation: Brooklyn Museum, NY.